 Remove the keto coconut cream pie from the oven and cool completely on the counter.
 The pie will set but be a bit sticky on the top.
 Refrigerate for at least 2 hours.

 Spread or pipe the whipped cream over the pie filling.

 Sprinkle remaining toasted coconut over the whipped cream.

 This low carb recipe was featured in the December 2020 Wholesome Yum Challenge!
 Learn more and join the challenge to enter this month's giveaway.

 Video Showing How To Make Coconut Cream Pie:

-Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
 It's the easiest way to learn how to make Coconut Cream Pie!